 Indicator Target

-Proportion of new housing completions (as set out in the housing programme), for each category within
+Proportion of new housing completions (as set out in the housing

+programme), for each category within

 the settlement hierarchy.

-- designation of specific sites through the Site Allocations DPD and East Hemel Hempstead Area Action Plan DPD; - detailed policies in the Development Management DPD.
-Implementation of the Hemel 2020 initiative; - implementation of the Place Strategies; and - implementation and monitoring of the Infrastructure Delivery Plan (IDP).
+- designation of specific sites through the Site Allocations DPD and East Hemel Hempstead Area Action Plan DPD; - the Development Management DPD; - implementation of the Dacorum Development Programme; - implementation of the Place Strategies; and - implementation and monitoring of the Infrastructure Delivery Plan (IDP).